hwei-hw/MedR1/README.md

 **We will update&open more experimental results, datasets, weights and code as soon as possible!**

-### 1. Will the official distilled version of the model perform better medically than the original model?
+### 1. Will the official distilled version of the model perform better than the original model in medical Q&A?

 **Actually, Not!**